 Chatbots serve as a brand's digital front line, offering immediate assistance that can prevent website bounces and guide users toward conversion.
 They are programmed to understand intent, answer frequently asked questions, and qualify leads, freeing up human teams to handle more complex inquiries.
 This instant, one-to-one interaction builds trust and creates a frictionless customer journey.

 By simulating human conversation, these tools lower the barrier to engagement.
 Instead of filling out a form, a user can simply ask a question and get a personalized response.
-This conversational approach is more natural and aligns with modern communication habits, significantly boosting lead capture and customer satisfaction rates.
+This conversational approach is more natural and aligns with modern communication habits, boosting lead capture and customer satisfaction rates.

 Key Insight: The best chatbots do not try to trick users into thinking they are human.
 They are transparent about their AI nature and excel at providing fast, accurate information, with a clear and easy path to escalate to a human agent when needed.